Barney: Great... Social experiment.

 - Prior to the assault on Mount Weather, the entire Grounder/Sky People army chants "Jus Drein Jus Daun!"
 (In the Grounder's language, it means "Blood Must Have Blood".)

 - M*A*S*H has this in the episode "Adam's Ribs".
 After yet another day of getting liver and fish for lunch, Hawkeye loses it, stands up, and begins ranting about how he's tired of eating it before starting to bang a tray on a pillar and scream "WE WANT SOMETHING ELSE!"
-He's joined by the entire rest of the mess tent.
+He's joined by the entire rest of the mess tent — including the food servers.

-- As to be expected this has always been a part of pro wrestling.
-It wouldn't be surprising if something to the effect of "Go Johnny Go" was being shouted during the very first match.
+- As to be expected, this has always been an integral part of pro wrestling.
+It wouldn't be surprising if something along the lines of "Go Johnny Go" was omnipresent during the very first match.

 - Back in the 80s, fans used to chant "Faggot" at Jim Cornette, manager and presumed butt buddy of The Midnight Express.
 This stopped in the 90s when fans began to associate Cornette more with Dairy Queen, though Cornette's spiritual successor, Fabulous Frank, continued to get chants of "Frank Is Gay" at Future Of Wrestling events.